By Saylık SeherandMalanii Oleh

-In traditional finance, front-running, a practice where brokers exploit advance knowledge of clients’ orders, has plagued the integrity of stock markets for decades.
+In traditional finance, front-running, a practice where brokers leverage early access to clients’ trade orders to their advantage, has undermined the trustworthiness of stock markets for decades.
 On Wall Street, front running is illegal under SEC Rule 17(j)-1.

 The practice has also made its way into DeFi.
 It works differently, but the logic is the same: exploit a genuine transaction to your advantage.
 The scale of front-running in crypto is massive.